gcolin/smallee/juikito/README.md

 ### Java 8 Optional

-The *java.util.Optional<T>* of Java 8 is supported.
+The *java.util.Optional* of Java 8 is supported.
 The use case of Optional is similar to CDI Instance with more limitations.

 ### Java 8 Supplier

-The *java.util.Supplier<T>* of Java 8 is supported.
-It is interpreted as an *javax.inject.Provider<T>*.
+The *java.util.Supplier* of Java 8 is supported.
+It is interpreted as an *javax.inject.Provider*.

 ### Auto discover beans